imagej/imagej.github.io/_pages/plugins/trackmate/faq.md

 *We are using TrackMate to generate lineages of X cells in live Y and are interested in how the intensity of a signal of interest changes over time, but also in the cell volume.
 Since most of our cells are not spherical and some are clustered close together, the LoG detector yields rather unsatisfying results.
 Is it possible to detect these cells based on their actual shape instead of assuming they are all spheres and measure the volume of such segmented cells?*

-Unfortunately no.
+Yes!
+Starting with TrackMate v7 (Summer 2021).

 You are looking for *segmentation* algorithm, that can return the contour of an object, and harness complex object shapes.
-TrackMate just ships *detection* algorithms, that only return the X,Y,Z coordinates of each blob.

-As of today, there are no plans we are aware of to make TrackMate ship segmentation algorithms.
+TrackMate now ships several algorithms that can do that, and exploit the object shape in 2D.
+See [TrackMate v7 detectors](/plugins/trackmate/trackmate-v7-detectors)

 ### Signification of the Quality value in LoG Detector.